barrie-cork/thesis-swarm/project_docs/architecture/architecture.md

 The Presentation Layer handles the user interface and user interactions.

 #### UI Components
-- React components organized by feature (auth, searchStrategy, serpExecution, etc.)
-- Reusable UI components in the shared directory
+- React components organized by feature (auth, searchStrategy, serpExecution, etc.).
+Key top-level page components include the `Review Manager Dashboard`, `Search Strategy Builder`, `Search Execution Status Page` (with Phase 1 and enhanced Phase 2 versions), `Results Overview Page`, and in Phase 2, the `Session Hub Page`.
+Reusable UI components in the shared directory

 #### Routing
-- React Router (provided by Wasp) for client-side routing
+- React Router (provided by Wasp) for client-side routing, directing users to feature-specific pages like the `Search Strategy Builder`, `Search Execution Status Page`, `Results Overview Page`, and the Phase 2 `Session Hub Page`, based on application state and user actions.

 #### Styling
 - TailwindCSS for utility-first styling